-Refusing or deactivating cookies does not mean that you will no longer receive online advertising - only that it will no longer be able to take into account your preferences and interests, evidenced by your browsing behavior.
+Denying or disabling cookies does not mean you will not receive online advertising anymore - but that it will no longer be able to keep track of your preferences and interests highlighted by your browsing behavior.

 Examples of important uses of cookies (which do not require authentication of a user through an account):

 - - Content and services adapted to the user's preferences - categories of news, weather, sports, maps, public and government services, entertainment sites and travel services.

-Offers adapted to the interests of users - password retention, language preferences (Ex: displaying search results in Romanian).
+- - Offers adapted to users' interests - password retention, language preferences (Ex: displaying search results in Romanian).

-Retrieve Child Protection Filters for Content on the Internet (family mode options, safe search functions).
+- - Retention of child protection filters on Internet content (family mode options, safe search functions).

-Limiting the frequency of ad serving - limiting the number of times an ad is displayed for a particular user on a site.
+- - Limiting the frequency of ads - limiting the number of impressions of an ad for a particular user on a site.

 - - Providing more relevant advertising for the user.